Open-EO/openeo-python-client/docs/installation.rst

 It is an explicit goal of the openEO Python client library to be as easy to install as possible, unlocking the openEO ecosystem to a broad audience.
-The package is a pure Python implementation and its dependencies are carefully considered .
+The package is a pure Python implementation and its dependencies are carefully considered (in number and complexity).

 Basic install
 =============

+At least *Python 3.6* is recommended.
+Also, it is recommended to work in a some kind of *virtual environment* (``venv``, ``conda``, ...) to avoid polluting the base install of Python on your operating system or introducing conflicts with other applications.
+How you organize your virtual environments heavily depends on your use case and workflow, and is out of scope of this documentation.

 ``pip`` install
 ---------------